-- Students may only enter locker rooms designated to their biological sex. - Students are strongly urged not to bring valuables of any kind into the locker room. - Students are allowed to bring a lock for the purpose of securing their clothes during their PE class and sports. - Students are not to be in locker rooms without staff member permission and knowledge. - Students are not allowed to use cell phones, including taking pictures and video in the locker rooms (see Major Conduct Violations for consequences).
+- Students may only enter locker rooms designated to their biological sex. - Students are strongly urged not to bring valuables of any kind into the locker room. - Students are allowed to obtain a locker from the PE office for the purpose of securing their clothes during their PE class and sports. - Students are not to be in locker rooms without staff member permission and knowledge. - Students are not allowed to use cell phones, including taking pictures and video in the locker rooms (see Major Conduct Violations for consequences).
 During PE classes, phones must be turned in before going to the locker room.